Skip to main content Skip to navigation

 The phenomenon is inherent to synthetic textiles themselves.
 However, laundromat machines offer several features that indirectly limit release:

-That said, the higher water volume (50-60 L versus 35-45 L in domestic machines) is neither an advantage nor a disadvantage for microplastics: it dilutes the fibres but does not reduce their total number.
+That said, the more thorough rinsing of professional machines is neither an advantage nor a disadvantage for microplastics: it dilutes the fibres but does not reduce their total number.

 European Regulation